Click the following links to view the same source document in several web-friendly WebWorks ePublisher output formats.

 Microsoft HTML Help 1.x (CHM)

-CHM is a tripane help format for applications that are installed locally on Windows computers.
+CHM is a Microsoft help format, developed in the 1990s, for applications that are installed locally on Windows computers.
 CHMs cannot be viewed over a network or from a web server.

 Click here to download a CHM output.
 To overcome Windows security restrictions on CHM files, unzip to a local drive, not to a network drive.
 You might need to right-click the CHM file, and choose Properties > General > Unblock.
 You can then double-click and view the CHM.